Ajatt-Tools/mpvacious/README.md

 * `Ctrl+e` - Export a card with the currently visible subtitle line on the front.
 Use this when your subs are perfectly timed and the target sentence doesn't span multiple subs.
 * `Ctrl+h` - Seek to the start of the currently visible subtitle.
 Use it if you missed something.
+* `Ctrl+c` - Copy current subtitle string to the system clipboard.
+For automatic copying see `advanced menu`.
 ### Menu options
 * `a` - Open `advanced menu` with a list of all available keybindings.